-Mr Jean Pierre Ellul Castaldi Executive Director Mr Mark Shaw Non-executive Director (Chairman) Mr Mario P Galea Independent non-executive Director Mr Etienne Borg Cardona Independent non-executive Director Mr Benjamin Muscat Independent non-executive Director
+Mr Jean Pierre Ellul Castaldi Executive Director

+Mr Mario P. Galea Independent non-executive Director Mr Etienne Borg Cardona Independent non-executive Director Mr Benjamin Muscat Independent non-executive Director

-For the financial period ended 31 December 2019, the executive Director occupied an executive position within the Group while the non-executive Directors were not engaged in the daily management of the Company.
+For the financial year ended 31 December 2020, the executive Director occupied an executive position within the Group, made up of the Company, Phoenicia Hotel Company Limited and Phoenicia Malta Limited, while the non-executive Directors were not engaged in the daily management of the Company.
 The independent non-executive members are each free of any business, family or other relationship with the Issuer, its controlling shareholder or the management which could interfere materially with the exercise of their independent and impartial judgement.
 Throughout the financial year, Mr Mark Shaw acted as Chairman.

-The Board main principle is that it has the first level responsibility of executing corporate governance through accountability, monitoring, strategy formulation and policy development.
+The Board's main principle is that it has the first level responsibility of executing corporate governance through accountability, monitoring, strategy formulation and policy development.
 The activities of the Board are exercised in a manner designed to ensure that it can effectively supervise the operations of the Company and protect the interests of bondholders, external borrowers and the shareholders.